Cicada1107/shopping-assistant/ReadMe.md

   - Show top N recommendations
   - For each card: product image, title, price, badge (why we picked this)

-- Optional:
-  - Toggle to show match % or explanations
-  - Include a “Refine Your Search” panel to update inputs and re-run.
 ---

 ## Usage Instructions